microsoft/BitBLAS/artifact/Figure12/README_FIGURE12.md

 The result will be saved in the `pdf` and `png` directory, respectively.
 For example, the reproduced result is:

 ![Figure 12](./png/operator_performance_a100.png)

+For TensorIR Conv2d, we directly extract the operator performance form the end2end traces.
+So we do not provide the script to reproduce the result.